Key takeaways from the fourth night of the Democratic National Convention

 When one of her childhood friends revealed she had been sexually abused, Harris said she became inspired to pursue law as a career.
 That, she added, eventually brought her to politics.

-“Our nation, with this election, has a precious, fleeting opportunity to move past the bitterness, cynicism and divisive battles of the past – a chance to chart a new way forward.
-Not as members of any one party or faction, but as Americans,” she said, pledging to be a unifying leader.
+“Our nation, with this election, has a precious, fleeting opportunity to move past the bitterness, cynicism and divisive battles of the past — a chance to chart a new way forward.
+Not as members of any one party or faction, but as Americans,” she said.

-Some of her most pointed remarks were reserved for Trump, who has attacked her racial identity, looks and intelligence on the campaign trail.
+Harris pledged to be a unifying leader, regardless of party or affiliation.
+But some of her most pointed remarks were reserved for Trump, who has attacked her racial identity, looks and intelligence on the campaign trail.

 “In many ways, Donald Trump is an unserious man.
 But the consequences of putting Donald Trump back in the White House are extremely serious,” she said, assailing him on issues like voting rights and abortion access.